-Management of the site this year included weed spraying of the northern site, and maintenance of firebreaks around both sites
+Management of the site this year included weed spraying and maintenance of firebreaks around both sites.
+At the northern site the tracks between the topsoil piles was sprayed using glyphosate in preparation for infill planting planned for June 2023.

 6.1.2 Lot 161 and 162